Roger Corman, Hollywood mentor and king of B, dies at 98 - ExBulletin

 After his time at Oxford, he worked as a television stagehand and literary agent before finding his life's work.

-He is survived by his wife Julie and his children Catherine, Roger, Brian and Mary.
+He is survived by Julie, Catherine and Mary, his daughter said in the statement.

-This obituary was written by the late Associated Press reporter Bob Thomas, died in 2014.
+This obituary was written by the late Associated Press journalist Bob Thomas, who died in 2014.

 |